b1tdestr0yer/b1tdestr0yer/README.md

 - 🌱 I’m currently studying for the OSEP certification. 📜

-- 👀 Ask me about anything related to CTF Challenges and Malware Analysis! ☕
+- 👀 Ask me anything related to CTF Challenges and Malware Analysis! ☕

 <br/>